 |Time of Day||8:00 AM to 10:00 PM|

-Turnips can be sold any day of the week except Sunday at Nook's Cranny.
+You can sell Turnips at Nook's Cranny any day of the week except Sunday.

 |Enlarge Price before noon||Enlarge Price after noon|

-The sell price of Turnips at Nook's Cranny actually changes twice every day; one in the morning and one at 12:00 noon.
+The sell price for Turnips changes twice every day: one in the morning and one at 12:00 noon.

-With a total of two prices a day for a week, the player will be able to check a total of 12 sell prices each week.
-Be sure to check Nook's Cranny each day for both prices to yield the best possible sell price for your Turnips.
+Since you can check two prices a day for a week, you have a total of 12 different sell prices each week.
+Always check Nook's Cranny each day so you can easily determine the best possible sell price for your Turnips!